nikolai4D/nikdev_app_example/README.md

 - more nikdev packages to come.

-Without the contechOS instance running alongside, you will be able to run the project and display the first view (Vehicles".
+Without the contechOS instance running alongside, you will be able to run the project and display the first view ```localhost:3001/vehicles```.
 Accessing the following views will require to run the contechOS with a specific db folder that you can currently find //Todo -> find a way to share this folder.

 ### Quick set up: